edsense02/project_fmri/README.md

 CS 230 project

-vqvae code is based off of https://github.com/MishaLaskin/vqvae/tree/master
+vqvae PyTorch architecture and training script is heavily based off https://github.com/MishaLaskin/vqvae/tree/master

+VQ-VAE

 To train the VQ-VAE and log results to wandb run train_vqvae.py in the vqvae directory.
-A sample run looks like:

-python train_vqvae.py --dataset BLOCK --learning_rate 1e-4 --n_updates 200000 -save

-to save results you must use the -save flag and the block.py within vqvae/datasets is currently configured so that you must se --dataset BLOCK for it to run properly.

-run masked_transformer.py to run masked transformer implementation
+Adjust hyperparameters as needed via input arguments To save results you must run with the -save flag.

+VQ-VAE Architecture (decoder, encoder, quantizer) is found in vqvae/models

+TRANSFORMER
+To train the transformer and log results run masked_transformer.py in the vqvae directory (placed here for file-path convenience).

+Transformer architecture and custom PyTorch dataset is found in vqvae/pipeline_utils.py

+VISUALIZER
+The code to decode masked and predicted tokens from experiments is found in vqvae/visualize.py.
+To run visualizations in a jupyter notebook check out vqvae/visualize.ipynb.